KIP 245: Transaction Bundle

 The upcoming features in Kaia require a systematic approach that supports the following:

-- atomicity of multiple transactions and removal of transactions on failure,
+- Atomicity of multiple transactions and removal of transactions on failure,

-- timeout exemption to enhance atomicity,
+- Timeout exemption to enhance atomicity,

-- injecting transactions from proposers.
+- Injecting transactions from proposers.

 Specification